majita06/Relighting_in_the_Wild/README.md

 ```
 The flicker-tolerant relighting results will be saved in `./demo/relighting_video/flicker_reduction`.
 Please terminate the training manually before noise appears in the result.
+NOTE: If you want to change the light for relighting, please edit the script directly.

 ### Training
 #### 1st stage network